Blog Post

 Any good website owner will analyse backlinks, get in touch and reciprocate.

-The effort that you’ve made with your DIY SEO will pay off when it comes to building an e-newsletter list.
+The effort you’ve put into your DIY SEO will pay off when it comes to building an e-newsletter list.
 More visitors means more email addresses to capture.

 When someone has entrusted you with their email address, they really are a fan.
 Your newsletter list is truly precious.